doodlehead/Tierlist/README.md

 ## What's a tierlist?

-Tierlists are just charts where the items are sorted into tiers based on how "good" that item is.
-Originally used rank video game characters' viability in a competitive setting, its usage has spread to pretty much anything: fast food chains, candy, and of course fictional characters.
+Tierlists are just charts that help visualize the ranking of things.

 For example, a quick Game of Thrones tierlist I made with my app.
-S-tier meaning I love the character, C-tier being neutral feelings, and F-tier being hated.
+A character higher up vertically in the list means I like them more.

 ![Game of Thrones tierlist example](images/README/GameOfThronesTierlistExample.png)